Kubernetes v1.24 Stargazer: What's new?

 Docker has been the default container runtime in earlier versions of Kubernetes.
 It uses a component called Dockershim that the Kubernetes team developed to create a temporary bridge that will allow communication between Docker and Kubernetes.

-However, the Kubernetes team also wants to support other container-runtimes for Kubernetes to become more extensible and provide more options for the user.
-So the team developed the CRI (Container Runtime Interface) It allows other container runtimes to be compatible with Kubernetes as long as it adheres to the requirements set by the interface.
-Long story short, the Kubernetes team decided to start the deprecation of the Dockershim component at v1.20 and its complete removal on v1.24.
+However, the Kubernetes team also wants to support other container runtimes so that Kubernetes can become more extensible and provide more options for the user.
+So, the team developed the CRI (Container Runtime Interface).
+It allows other container runtimes to be compatible with Kubernetes as long as it adheres to the requirements set by the interface.
+Long story short, the Kubernetes team started deprecating the Dockershim component at v1.20 and its complete removal on v1.24.

 So what does this mean for you?
 If you have an existing Kubernetes Cluster that uses Docker Engine to run containers through Dockershim, you will most likely be affected if you plan to upgrade to version v1.24.